Savyasachi (2018 film)

 Savyasachi is a 2018 Indian Telugu-language action thriller film written and directed by Chandoo Mondeti.
-The film features Naga Chaitanya, R. Madhavan (in his Telugu debut), Niddhi Agerwal and Bhumika Chawla.
+The film features Naga Chaitanya, R. Madhavan (in his Telugu debut), Nidhhi Agerwal (in her Telugu debut) and Bhumika Chawla.
 It was produced by Naveen Yerneni, C.V.
 Mohan, and Y. Ravi Shankar under the banner of Mythri Movie Makers.
-Savyasachi was made with a budget of ₹24 crore as per Mythri Movie Makers.
 The film has received mixed reviews.

 Plot

-A bus meets with an accident with 21 passengers.
-Vikram is the only survivor of the accident.
+A bus meets with an accident with 21 passengers.Vikramaditya alias Vikram is the only survivor of the accident.
 He has vanishing twin syndrome, which makes Aditya, Vikram's invisible twin brother, control his left hand.

 A few days after the accident, Vikram is shown to be an advertisement director with his assistant Kittu.
 The latter gets a client named Chitra.
 He reveals that she was his love when they were in college.
 He makes an ad that shows everything from the 80s to the 90s.
 The ad becomes a hit, and an ad company asks Vikram to take the ad to America.
 The latter takes the shot in America with Kittu as the director.
 Vikram then reconciles with Chitra.

 When Vikram comes back from America, he learns that his house exploded because of a bombed gas cylinder.
 He learns that his brother-in-law and his beloved niece Maha, died from that accident.
 Vikram gets overwhelmingly devastated but then learns that Maha is still alive and tries to find her.
 He learns that someone kidnapped Maha.
 With anger, Aditya kills all the men sent by the kidnapper and swears to find him.
 He tries to get help from a police officer, but gets nothing.

 When he goes to a DNA doctor, he learns that the same day when he admitted his pregnant wife to the hospital, the kidnapper sounded like a villager and kidnapped his wife.
 In order to save his wife, he signs the file in his hand.
 The next day, Vikram gets a death certificate of the DNA doctor.
 In order to find out who the kidnapper is, the kidnapper makes Vikram run to all the destinations while he chants devotional chants.
 While he was running, Vikram drinks water from a local train but later learns that the bottle was sedated, and he starts to sleep.
 When he is close to finding who the kidnapper is, he falls asleep.
 Chitra picks him up later on.